gonzalez03t/gonzalez03t/README.md

 [![Java](https://img.shields.io/badge/Java-Fan-FAC151.svg?logo=java&logoWidth=20&logoColor=red)](https://github.com/gonzalez03t)
 [![GitHub gonzalez03td](https://img.shields.io/github/followers/gonzalez03t?label=follow&style=social)](https://github.com/gonzalez03t)

 💬 I am a software developer based in Fort Lauderdale, Florida.
 Writing code is my passion!
-I have built applications using JavaScript, TypeScript, ReactJS, Gatsby, NodeJS, C++, and Java.
-I recently graduated from the University of Florida with a Bachelor of Science in Computer Science.
-My current goal is to land a full-time position where I can continue building good quality software.
+I have built applications using JavaScript, TypeScript, ReactJS, GatsbyJS, NodeJS, C++, and Java.
+I graduated from the University of Florida with a Bachelor of Science in Computer Science.
+My current goal is to continue growing as a Software Developer and continue building good web and mobile applications.

 #### 📫 How to reach me: